tomvictor/Rust/README.md

 We define a new variable using the `let` keyword.

 Variables are immutable by default, which means we cannot change the value of the variable `x` unless we explicitly make it mutable.
 But why is this the case?
 There are several advantages to having immutable variables.

 Firstly, an immutable variable can be shared across multiple threads very easily.
 Additionally, it is straightforward to store them in memory without the need to perform checks.
 There is no requirement to validate anything when passing around immutable variables to multiple functions.
 The decision to make variables immutable is driven by considerations of speed, concurrency, and safety.
 Immutable variables contribute to faster and safer code execution, especially in concurrent programming scenarios.

-## Rust Mutability
+## Safety features in Rust

 Rust will find all the following bugs during compile time, so developers do not need to worry about these issues in production.
 The functions do not even need to be called.

 ### Usage of uninitialized variables

 We cannot compile the program.
 Rust will detect the mutability issue during compile time because we are trying to read the value of an uninitialized variable.

 ```rust
 fn use_of_uninitialized_variables_are_prohibited() {